Tin Ujević: Legacy

 In addition to his poetry, Tin Ujević also wrote essays, short stories, serials (feuilletons), studies on foreign and domestic authors, and he translated philosophical discussions from many foreign languages.

 He translated numerous works of poetry, novels and short stories into Croatian (Edgar Allan Poe, Walt Whitman, Marcel Proust, Joseph Conrad, Benvenuto Cellini, George Meredith, Emile Verhaeren, Arthur Rimbaud, André Gide, among others).

 He wrote more than ten books of essays, poetry in prose and meditations — but his enduring strength lies chiefly in his poetic works.
 At first a follower of Silvije Strahimir Kranjčević and more especially A.G.
 Matoš, Ujević soon moved on and developed his own independent voice.

 He preferred the French and American modernists such as Charles Baudelaire, Arthur Rimbaud and Walt Whitman, whose work he translated.
 His first collections Lelek sebra, and Kolajna, inspired by his years in Paris, are considered the peak of modern Croatian lyrical poetry.

 From those original first books grew a body of work that is a classic of Croatian literature, and according to the British poet Clive Wilmer, "Tin Ujević was one of the last masters of European Symbolism".
 Poet and writer Anne Stevenson says his "melancholy, turn-of-the-century lyricism" is comparable to that of Thomas Hardy, of Edward Thomas, and of early Yeats".

 British poet Richard Berengarten, who has translated some of Ujević's best works into English, writes "Although Tin's major achievement is as a lyricist, his oeuvre is much broader than lyric alone.
 He was a writer of profound and discerning intellect, broad and capacious interests, inquisitive appetite and eclectic range."There are some 380 records about Tin Ujević's works in the catalogue of the National and University Library in Zagreb, and part of his literary heritage is preserved in the Library's Manuscripts and Old Books Collection.
 Ujević published his writings in all renowned newspapers and journals, in which numerous articles about Ujević were published, and part of that material in digital format is available at the Portal of Digitized Croatian Newspapers and Journals.

 The Tin Ujević Award is the most prestigious poetry award in Croatia.
 In 2003, the Jadrolinija ferry, MV Tin Ujević was named for the poet.
 In 2005, Hrvatska Pošta issued a stamp in their series of Famous Croats: Tin Ujević on the 50th anniversary of his death.
 By 2008, a total of 122 streets in Croatia were named after Ujević, making him the ninth most common person for whom streets were named in Croatia.
+Six streets in Serbia are named after Ujević as of 2024.